decmaxn/decmaxn.github.io/content/Go/install-config.md

 4. save this file to see it added import "fmt"
 5. start a terminal and use go run . to see it runs properly.

+Suggest to install ```go  code --install-extension formulahendry.code-runner```, this way you can run go file with an shortcut.

 ### GOPATH

 This is where the packages live, weather download with go get command or created by your self.